 4. Visit the Mull of Galloway Lighthouse – Dumfries & Galloway

 The Mull of Galloway is the most southerly point of Scotland’s mainland and one of the best things to do in Dumfries and Galloway.
-The Mull of Galloway Scotland Lighthouse was built by Robert Stevenson in 1830 and stands 99 metres above sea level.
+The Mull of Galloway Scotland Lighthouse was built by Robert Stevenson in 1830 and stands 99 meters above sea level.

 It is possible to climb to the top of this Scotttish lighthouse and see the view from the balcony.
 There is also an exhibition on the ground floor of the Mull of Galloway.